 CARES is an after hours service supporting the RIT community.
-It is a program of the RIT Center for Women and Gender.
+It is a resource of the RIT Center for Women and Gender.
 A group of trained and dedicated volunteers are available 24-hours a day to respond to members of the RIT community that have been impacted by sexual assault, harassment, relationship violence and/or stalking.

 The service is available to any member of the RIT community that has been impacted by sexual assault, harassment, relationship violence and/or stalking.
-CARES is gender-inclusive program.
+CARES is gender-inclusive resource.
 Women, men and members of the LGBTQIA+ community are encouraged to call the hotline for support.

 You do not need to file a Public Safety report to receive assistance from CARES.
 If you decide to file a report with Public Safety, CARES is there.

 Interpreters are available to ensure that deaf and hard of hearing community members are served in a timely manner.